In this guide

 Assess the result against three criteria

 - Penetration: Did the laser cut all the way through?
-If not, reduce speed or increase power.
+If not, reduce speed slightly or check power and focus against the table.

-- Cut edge finish: Excess slag/dross on the underside usually indicates speed too high or gas pressure too low.
+- Cut edge finish: Excess slag/dross on the underside usually means speed too high or gas pressure too low for that thickness.

 Adjust one variable at a time

-Change speed OR power OR gas pressure — not two at once.
+Change speed OR power OR gas pressure — not several at once.
 This makes it clear which change produced the improvement.

-Write down the exact values and save them as a preset in Mlaser.
-The same material from a different batch may need slight adjustments, but your recorded values are always the right starting point.
+Save the exact values as a preset in Mlaser.
+A different batch of the same material may need small adjustments, but your recorded values are always the right starting point next time.

 FAQ